Angioplasty for Coronary Artery Disease

 After angioplasty, you will be moved to a recovery room or to the coronary care unit.
 Your heart rate, pulse, and blood pressure will be closely monitored and the catheter insertion site checked for bleeding.
 You may have a large bandage or a compression device on your groin or arm at the catheter insertion site to prevent bleeding.
 You will be instructed to keep your leg straight if the insertion site is near your groin area.

 You can mostly likely start walking within 12 to 24 hours after angioplasty.
-The average hospital stay is 1 to 2 days for uncomplicated procedures.
+You will likely stay one night in the hospital.
 You may resume exercise and driving after several days.

 You will take antiplatelet medicines to help prevent another heart attack or a stroke.
 If you get a stent, you will probably take aspirin plus another antiplatelet such as clopidogrel (Plavix).
 If you get a drug-eluting stent, you will probably take both of these medicines for at least one year.
 If you get a bare metal stent, you will take both medicines for at least one month but maybe up to one year.
 Then, you will likely take daily aspirin long-term.
 If you have a high risk of bleeding, your doctor may shorten the time you take these medicines.